What is Sycon?

 The composition of canal system of sycon is as follows:

-Ostia: The pores present on the body of sycon is called ostia.
+Ostia: The pores present on the body of the sycon are called ostia.
 It sends the water current into the incurrent canals.
 It also regulates the amount of water entering the body.

-Incurrent canals: The dermal pores send water to the incurrent canal which is narrow from inside.
+Incurrent Canals: The dermal pores send water to the incurrent canal which is narrow from inside.
 These are lined by pinacocytes.
 The inner end of the canal is closed.
-There is a presence of small aperture called prosopyles in between the incurrent canal and radial canal.
+There is a presence of small apertures called prosopyles in between the incurrent canal and radial canal.

-Prosopyles: The prosopyles helps to move the water inside the radial canal.
+Prosopyles: The prosopyles help to move the water inside the radial canal.

 Apopyle: The connection between the radial canal and the excurrent canal is called apopyle.
 These are surrounded by myocytes.

-Excurrent canal: The excurrent canal is lined by pinacocytes.
-This canal connected to spongocoel through an opening called gastric ostium.
+Excurrent Canal: The excurrent canal is lined by pinacocytes.
+This canal connected to the spongocoel through an opening called gastric ostium.

 Spongocoel: Spongocoel is a narrow cavity lined by pinacocytes.
 It opens out through the osculum.